timescale/docs/timescaledb/overview/core-concepts/timescale-kubernetes.md

 You can install a TimescaleDB instance on any Kubernetes deployment.
 Use the `timescaledb-single` Helm chart to deploy a highly available TimescaleDB database, and the `timescaledb-multinode` Helm chart to deploy a multi-node distributed TimescaleDB database.

 ## Highly available TimescaleDB
-The `timescaledb-single` Helm chart does the following:
+The `timescaledb-single` Helm chart performs these actions:

 - Creates three default Pods using Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 - Creates each Pod that has a container using the [TimescaleDB Docker image](https://github.com/timescale/timescaledb-docker-ha).